digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 .. _dedup-bounded-step-command-id:

 #.
-Choose a fresh command ID for the ledger change and the ``actAs`` parties, which (together with the application ID) determine the change ID.
+Choose a command ID for the ledger change, in a way that makes sure the same ledger change is always assigned the same command ID.
-   Remember the chosen command ID for the ledger change across application crashes.
+   Either determine the command ID deterministically (e.g., if your contract payload contains a globally unique identifier, you can use that as your command ID), or choose command IDs randomly and remember them across application crashes.

    .. note::
       Make sure that you assign the same command ID to all command (re-)submissions of the same ledger change.
-      If you derive the command ID deterministically from the ledger change, you must only remember the ledger change, but not the command ID because you can always derive the command ID.

       This is useful for the recovery procedure after an application crash/restart.
       After a crash, the application in general cannot know whether it has submitted a set of commands before the crash.
       If in doubt, resubmit the commands using the same command ID.